Spatial Coupling as a Proof Technique: Some useful lemmas

 \section{Some useful lemmas}

 We present in this section two results that are quite general in nature, meaning that they are true for any linear code.
-They already appear in \cite{Montanari05tightbounds, macris07}, but we reproduce short proofs here in order to make the paper self-contained.
+They already appear in \cite{Montanari05tightbounds, macris07}, but we reproduce short proofs here in order to make the exposition self-contained.
 The symmetry of the channel is a property that seems indispensable for the proofs in the rest of this paper, and we will need it in the form of the Nishimori Identity.
+The channel used for transmission needs to be BMS, symmetry being the crucial ingredient.

-\begin{lemma}[Nishimori Identity] Fix a graph $G$ (it can be general, no constraints on the check node degrees needed here).
+\begin{lemma}[Nishimori Identity] Fix a graph $G$ (no constraints on the check node degrees needed here) and a channel $\msf c \in \xspace$.
 For any odd positive integer $m$ we have